-- Move the seat forward or rearward by sliding the control forward or rearward. - Raise or lower the front part of the seat cushion by moving the front of the control up or down. - Raise or lower the seat by moving the rear of the control up or down.
+- Move the seat forward or rearward by sliding the control forward or rearward. - If equipped, raise or lower the front part of the seat cushion by moving the front of the control up or down. - Raise or lower the seat by moving the rear of the control up or down.